mattamx/Projects/Sprint 3 - Statistical Data Analysis/README.md

 Carry out a preliminary review of the plans based on a relatively small client selection, analyze clients' behavior and determine which prepaid plan brings in more revenue.

-Test the following hypotheses: 1) The average revenue from users of Ultimate and Surf calling plans differs and 2) The average revenue from users in NY-NJ area is different from that of the users from other regions.
+- Test the following hypotheses:
+  1) The average revenue from users of Ultimate and Surf calling plans differs.
+  2) The average revenue from users in NY-NJ area is different from that of the users from other regions.

 #### The Data